 Psalm 35 is an Imprecatory Psalm or what some call a “Cursing Psalm.”
 There are quite a few in the Psalter.

-God clearly loved David; He considered David "a man after His own heart" (1 Samuel 13:14, Acts 13:22).
-God knew his victories and his joys; his pain and his fears.
-God knew his failures and his sins, but loved him still.
-And He was well acquainted with David's anger.
+God clearly loved David; He considered David “a man after His own heart.”
+(1 Samuel 13:14, Acts 13:22).
+God knew his victories and his joys, his pain and his fears.
+God knew his failures and his sins, but He loved him still.
+Also, He was well acquainted with David’s anger.

 What looks like a man calling curses down upon his enemies is actually a psalm sharing David’s pain, his heartbreak, his loneliness, and despair.

-This is a prayer.
-This is David's prayer to God for help.
-David is opposed and discouraged.
-He's afraid for his life.
+This is a prayer- David’s prayer to God for help.
+David is discouraged and afraid for his life.
 He walks the road that God expects of him and is constantly thwarted by evil.
-David knows what God wants of him, but feels alone in his desire to follow Him.
+David knows what God wants of him but feels alone in his desire to follow Him.
 Sometimes as Christians we walk a lonely road, like David.
-It can seem like we are fighting a current that wants to sweep us away from One we know we need.
+It can seem like we are fighting a current that wants to sweep us away from the One we know we need.

 What did David do when he felt this way?

 He called upon the Lord in this beautiful “Cursing Psalm.”

 As a believer is that our first step when something goes wrong?
 When we feel exhausted and like the world is pulling us in, even if all we can do is complain?

 And, like David, do we expect God to act?
 Do we expect Him to answer?
 To intervene?

 It is interesting that David is not asking that innocent people be hurt; he’s asking for justice, for the Lord to hold evil accountable.
 He is making his case before the Lord.